 The Caltech Y coordinates a variety of programs each term; some designed to heighten awareness of ethical, social, and political issues; some to serve the community, and some just to promote fun and relaxation.
 At the heart of Caltech Y programming is student leadership.
 Regardless of your level of experience or availability, the Caltech Y has an opportunity in leadership for you.

-For more info and to RSVP email Victoria at email@example.com.
-Eligible for Federal Work Study.
+For more info visit: www.readingpartners.org and email email@example.com.

 The Caltech Y is partners with agencies from all over Pasadena and the greater LA region for one day of community service.
 All members of the Caltech community are invited to participate in one of a variety of community service projects at the Boys and Girls Club, Monrovia Canyon, Habitat for Humanity, LA Food Bank, Hillsides Home for Children, and many more sites.
 You can choose to work with kids or animals, do construction or outdoor projects or visit with the elderly.
 Projects are led by other students and will be 3.5 to 6 hours - including travel, depending on the project.
 Meals, transportation, and t-shirts are provided.